 Progressive transformation leads towards the completely new.
 The creation will be delivered from the bondage of corruption.
 The corruptible will put on the incorruptible and the mortal put on immortality.
 Somehow, he will give us back the Eden of our childhood: the innocence, the freshness of perception in the light of which everything is wonderful, the simplicity of feeling, the sense that here is our home, the place where we are loved.

 Water is essential for life.
 On the last day of the Feast of Tabernacles Jesus cried, “If anyone thirsts, let him come to me and drink.”
 Earthly Jerusalem had a natural spring, but it was outside the walls (II Chr 32:3), and spiritually she was dry.
 She needed a spring of living water, which was Yahweh himself (Jer 2:12).
-On the day the Messiah is revealed just such a spring will open for Jerusalem (Joel 3:18, Zech 13:1), physically and spiritually.
+On the day the Messiah is revealed just such a spring will open for Jerusalem (Joel 3:18, Zech 13:1).
 ‘With joy you will draw water from the wells of salvation.’

 as walls and bulwarks he sets up salvation.